Commercial Real Estate Loans: What They Are and How to Get One

 Alternatives to Commercial Real Estate Loans

-Restaurant loans are used to help cover costs associated with starting or expanding a restaurant business.
-They are offered by various types of lenders, such as traditional banks, alternative lenders, and peer-to-peer (P2P) lenders.
+• Restaurant loans: These loans help cover costs associated with starting or expanding a restaurant business.

-A franchising loan can help with costs associated with opening a franchise location.
-Various lenders offer franchise loans, but there are also franchise companies, which specialize in them.
+• Franchise financing: A franchising loan can help with costs involved with opening a franchise location.
+There are franchise companies that specialize in these types of loans.

-A merchant cash advance gives borrowers cash upfront with an agreement that the lender will take repayment as a percentage of the borrower’s future credit card sales.
-Typically, automatic withdrawals are set up and taken directly from the borrower’s bank account on a daily or weekly basis.
+• Merchant cash advance (MCA): A merchant cash advance gives borrowers cash up front with an agreement that the lender will take repayment as a percentage of the borrower’s future credit card sales.

-Invoice factoring gives borrowers cash upfront in exchange for unpaid customer invoices.
+• Invoice factoring: Invoice factoring gives borrowers cash up front in exchange for unpaid customer invoices.
 The factoring company (lender) is then responsible for collecting on unpaid invoices.

-A business line of credit is a common short-term loan option that many small business owners rely on to help maintain cash flow and cover smaller expenses.
-Borrowers receive a set credit limit from the lender and can draw money up to that maximum, paying interest only on the money withdrawn.
+• Business line of credit: A business line of credit is a common short-term loan option where borrowers receive a set credit limit and can borrow up to that maximum, paying interest only on the money withdrawn.

-In some cases, you may be able to use a personal loan to buy or renovate commercial real estate or make other business-related purchases.
-However, not all lenders allow you to use the proceeds of a personal loan for business use, so you may need to shop around.
+• Personal business loans: In some cases, you may be able to use a personal loan to buy or renovate commercial real estate or make other business-related purchases.

 The Takeaway